The plan of visiting the Khao Yai National Park started with a curiosity of mine.

 Further, a trail takes you down to the base of the waterfall.
 The path was wet and uneven.
-There are steps at certain places and just tree roots at other places.
-It is so beautiful when you reach there.
-Streams all around.
-The pool is cool and refreshing.
-You cannot dive from the cliff like Learnado De Caprio nor swim in the pool.
-We were just hovering around for a while enjoying the view and then came back
+There are steps at certain places and bare tree roots at other places.

-This path was well defined.
-But it is not really a hike.
-It even has a paved path and not like a mud trail.
-Just that the trees run through at places and whatever was knocked down by rain was just lying there.
-I was keeping a lookout for gibbon but so far no sign.
-With a constant drizzle tapping on my head I was sure gibbon is not gonna come out.
+This path was well-defined.
+But it is not a hike.
+It even has a paved path and is not like a mud trail.
+The trees run through places, and whatever was knocked down by rain is simply lying there.
+I was on the lookout for gibbon, but so far, there was no sign.
+With a constant drizzle tapping on my head, I was sure gibbon was not going to come out.

-I stopped for a moment to take a picture of the trail and I felt the first prick!
-The prick of a leech bite.
-I hate leeches and that is half the reason I don’t go on treks.
-Dear trekkers, don’t judge me here, I don’t want anything crawling on me.
-I flicked it in panic and the blood would not stop.
-And by then I noticed two more had got on my legs and were dancing in the air to get a grip.
+I stopped for a moment to take a picture of the trail running through Khao Yai national park when suddenly I felt the first prick!
+The prick of a leech bite!
+I wouldn’t say I like sponges, which is half the reason I don’t go on treks.
+Dear trekkers, don’t judge me here.
+I don’t want anything crawling on me.
+I flicked it in panic, but my blood would not stop oozing out.
+By then, I noticed two more leeches had got on my legs and were dancing in the air to get a grip.
 I screeched and started to walk fast.

-And so I did not get to see the gibbons.
-When it is not raining you do get to see even elephants on the road I believe.
+I did not get to see the gibbons.
+When it is not raining, you get to see even some elephants on the road, I believe.
 I just got to see a couple of sambar deer and macaque.
 Oh, the macaques were like beasts.
 One male macaque was like the villain of the show.
 He walked down and sat right in the middle of the road.
-Vehicles were waiting behind him patiently and he wouldn’t budge.
-Then he pulled aside a female too.
-Total monkey business.
+Vehicles were waiting behind him patiently, but he wouldn’t budge one bit.
+Then he pulled aside a female too!
+Total monkey business!!!

 Things to do in Khao Yai National Park

-- Take a night safari through the park.
-If you are lucky you can get to see elephant too
+- Take a night safari through the Khao Yai national park.
+If you are lucky, you can get to see elephants too.

 - Go on a birding trail in the morning.
-This might not be a recommended thing to do on monsoon.
-But otherwise, it is definitely a space to see exotic ones.
-Take an experienced naturalist along
+This might not be a recommended thing to do in the monsoon.
+But otherwise, it is a space to see exotic ones.
+Take an experienced naturalist along.

 - Hike to the waterfalls.
 There are about four main waterfalls within the park that you can hike to.
 Haew Suwat waterfalls and Haew Narok falls are the most famous.

-- Go on hiking trails and please wear the leech socks.
-The pamphlet at the visitor center read 6 hiking trails.
+- Go on hiking trails, and please wear the leech socks.
+The pamphlet at the visitor centre read six hiking trails.
 Two of which are fairly easy and you can go by yourself.
-The other four trails you need to have a park ranger with you.
+On the other four trails, you need to have a park ranger with you.

 - Go rafting.
-Am not sure where you can do this.
+I am not sure where you can do this.
 I did not see any potential place to do this.
-But apparently monsoon season they do arrange rafting.
+But, in the monsoon season, they do arrange for rafting.

-- Camp at the park.
+- Camp at the Khao Yai national park.
 There are two campsites in the park.
-The cafes in the park close by evening so am not sure how you get food at the campsites.
-They also have a cottage or cabin type of accommodation that you can avail.
+The cafes in the park close by evening, so I am not sure how you get food at the campsites.
+They also have a cottage or cabin type of accommodation that you can avail of.

 - Ride around the park.
 Be it cycle or bike.
 Be careful as some of the sections are about climbing hills.
 And watch out for the macaques.

 - For guided tours through the park.
-In fact for all the national parks in Thailand, you can find information here – Thailand National Parks
+For all the national parks in Thailand, you can find information here – Thailand National Parks.

-lotof discounts on their tours.
+Book Khao Yai National Park tour – Klook provides a lot of discounts on their terms.
 Book one here – Klook Khao Yai packages

-Khao Yai charges 400Bhat as entrance fee to foreigners.
+Khao Yai National Park charges 400Bhat as an entrance fee for foreigners.

 Where to stay?